A multistate approach to disability insurance reserving with information delays: Reserving

-\begin{remark} (Violations of Assumption~\ref{assumption:Independence}.) \\ In the absence of Assumption~\ref{assumption:Independence} and~\ref{assumption:IndependenceG}, the valid time hazards and reserves could be influenced by additional transaction time information such as the reporting delay $T_{\{2\}}-\tau_{\{i\}}$.
-This could be relevant if e.g.\ longer reporting delays were indicative of a more serious disability such that the intensity of $N_{ir}$ with respect to the filtration $t \mapsto \mathcal{F}^X_t \vee \sigma(T_{\{2\}}-\tau_{\{i\}})$ was $\lambda_{ir}(t) = 1_{(Y_{t-} = i)} \mu_{ir}(t,U_{t-},T_{\{2\}}-\tau_{\{i\}})$.
-Imposing an assumption like Assumption~\ref{assumption:Independence} when also conditioning on $T_{\{2\}}-\tau_{\{i\}}$ would then for example lead to the award-term of the RBNSi reserve becoming
+\begin{remark} (Weakening the independence assumptions.) \\ In the absence of Assumption~\ref{assumption:Independence} and~\ref{assumption:IndependenceG}, the valid time hazards and reserves could be influenced by additional transaction time information such as the disability reporting delay $U_{\mathcal{I}}$.
+This could be relevant if e.g.\ longer reporting delays were indicative of a more serious disability such that the intensity of $N_{ir}$ with respect to the filtration $t \mapsto \mathcal{F}^X_t \vee \sigma(U_{\mathcal{I}})$ was $\lambda_{ir}(t) = 1_{(Y_{t-} = i)} \mu_{ir}(t,U_{t-},U_{\mathcal{I}})$ with $\mu_{ir}$ being decreasing as a function of the last argument.
+Imposing an assumption like Assumption~\ref{assumption:Independence} when also conditioning on $U_{\mathcal{I}}$ would then for example lead to the award-term of the RBNSi reserve becoming